-There are no restrictions on overall pistol weight.
+There are no restrictions on overall pistol weight, except as specified in Rule 4.2.5 c).

 4.1.5 Triggers

 Pistol trigger pull weights shall be as specified in this rule.
 If no trigger pull weight is specified, the minimum trigger pull weight is 2.0 lbs.
 Triggers that function on release are prohibited.
 Trigger shoes or extensions of any kind may not protrude beyond the dimensions of the trigger guard.